-- What are unobligated balances?
+- What are unobigated balances?

 The unobligated balance is the portion of total budget authority provided as financial resources, where no actions have been taken to spend or obligate funding to pay for goods or services, nor bind the Government to pay liabilities.
-Limitations in laws also create further categorization of unobligated balances into amounts being “available” to spend on new obligations, “unavailable” due to various limitations, or “expired” and no longer available for new obligations
+Limitations in laws also create further categorization of unobligated balances into amounts being “available” to spend on new obligations, “unavailable” due to various limitations, or “expired” and no longer available for new obligations.

-Congress may also provide agencies with authority to obligate funds over 2 or more years, referred to as multiyear funds or may not limit the amount of time funding remains available, known as no year funds.
+Congress may also provide agencies with authority to obligate funds over 2 or more years, referred to as multi-year funds, or may not limit the amount of time funding remains available, known as no-year funds.